 mysqldump --databases <数据库名> --single-transaction --order-by-primary -r <备份文件名> --routines -h<服务器地址> -P<端口号> –u<用户名> -p<密码>

-If the database file is relatively large, transfer the database file to a VM (which should be in the same datacenter) on Azure.
+If the database file is relatively large, transfer the database file to a VM (which should be in the same data center) on Azure.
 Use a data transfer tool that you are familiar with, such as FTP or AzCopy.
 This method prevents the entire database transfer process from failing if the internet connection drops out.
-If the backup file is very large, you can compress it before you upload it.
+If the backup file is very large, you can compress it before uploading.

 Import the database data into the target database.
 You can use a tool that you’re familiar with, such as mysql.exe or Workbench.
 The following example uses mysql.exe to import the database.

-If you aren’t importing the data from a VM on Azure, you need to add the client to the IP safe list.
+9.1 Connect to the newly created MySQL server on your client by using mysql.exe.
+(Note: If you aren’t importing the data from a VM on Azure, you need to add the client to the IP safe list.)

 mysql -h<服务器地址> -P<端口号> –u<用户名> -p<密码>

-Database import and export is relatively simple, but it involves a relatively long period of downtime.
-If you cannot accept downtime during the migration process, such as for a company’s web applications, or you want to complete a smooth migration in stages, try the data synchronization method instead.
-MySQL Database on Azure provides this function, which allows your application and current database to continue working unaffected during synchronization.
+Database import and export is relatively simple, but involves a relatively long period of downtime.
+If you cannot accept downtime during the migration process, such as for a company’s web applications, or you would like to complete a smooth migration in stages, try the data synchronization method instead.
+MySQL Database on Azure provides this function, which will allow your application and current database to continue working unaffected during synchronization.

 Recommended migration process:

-You must open up external access for the current database server.
+You will need to open up external access for the current database server.
 We strongly recommend that you configure SSL and only allow external access using SSL.

-Because the database on Azure is running in read-only mode at this time, the functionality of the application might be limited.
+[AZURE.WARNING] As the database on Azure is running in read-only mode at this time, the functionality of the application may be limited.

 Confirm that the database on Azure has reached a synchronized state.
 You can determine the sync status based on the subordinate instance latency on the Overview page.

-Close the old application or make it run in read-only mode (if it supports read-only mode).
+Close the old application or make the application run in read-only mode (if it supports read-only mode).

 Stop the database synchronization replication.
-To do so, select Stop Replication in the Overview window.
+You just need to press Stop Replication on the Overview page.

-Check to see whether the statement reporting the error uses DEFINER and uses users other than the current user (for example DEFINER=useruser@host).
-If so, MySQL requires SUPER privileges to execute this statement.
-MySQL Database on Azure does not provide user SUPER privileges (see Service limitations), which causes an error.
-To resolve the error, delete DEFINER from the statement and use the default current user.
+Check whether the statement reporting the error uses DEFINER and uses users other than the current user (for example DEFINER=useruser@host).
+If this is the case, MySQL requires SUPER privileges to execute this statement.
+MySQL Database on Azure does not provide user SUPER privileges (see Service limitations), causing an error.
+To resolve this error, delete DEFINER from the statement and use the default current user.